 The GSMA brings together and supports the mobile industry, agricultural sector stakeholders, innovators and investors in AgriTech space to launch, improve and scale impactful and commercially viable digital solutions for smallholder farmers in the developing world.

-Agriculture employs 1.34 billion people globally.
-Smallholder farmers produce and sell nearly 70 per cent of the food consumed worldwide but remain financially excluded and increasingly vulnerable to changing climate patterns affecting their yields.
+Globally, 500 million households depend on agriculture for their livelihoods.
+Smallholder farmers are responsible for producing the food on which up to 70 per cent of the world’s population relies upon, however, they remain financially excluded and increasingly vulnerable to changing climate patterns affecting their yields.

 We are closing the gap between the need for social and environmental impact and equitability in the food value chain and commercial interests of stakeholders in the agricultural industry and AgriTech space.
 We seek, identify, promote, test and scale models that deliver social impact while rewarding private sector participation.
 We inform donor and investor community on the operational and business models that have the highest potential for impact and sustainability and we forge partnerships required for innovation, inclusion and scale.